Find a Qualified Attorney Near You

 A passport is a universally recognized document proving identity and nationality.
 It contains crucial information about you, such as your full name, place of birth, birth date, photograph, and signature.

 One of the most essential requirements when entering the United States is that the passport must be valid upon entry.
 Generally, the passport should remain valid for at least six months after the intended stay in the United States.
-This rule ensures that if there are unexpected delays in your stay in the U.S., your passport is still valid, and you follow the rules of U.S. immigration law.
-So, before traveling to the U.S., you should check your passport's expiration date.
+This rule ensures that if there are unexpected delays in your stay in the U.S., your passport remains valid and that you follow U.S. immigration law.
+Before traveling to the U.S., check your passport’s expiration date.

 There are exceptions to the six-month passport validity rule.
 This includes countries with which the United States has specific agreements.
 It allows foreign citizens of that country to have their passports valid only for their intended stay in the United States.
 For additional information, you can check the complete list on the U.S. Customs and Border Protection (CBP) site.